XeroAPI/xero-node/CONTRIBUTING.md

 ### Style Guide

 * 4 spaces for indentation rather than tabs

-How to indent a Java source file in Eclipse:
-* Open the file in Eclipse's text editor.
-* Ctrl+A to select all text.
-* Ctrl+I to indent the text (or right click > Source > Indent).
-* Ctrl+S to save the file.

 ## License
 By contributing, you agree that your contributions will be licensed under its MIT License.